-Celia Whitfield’s Boy is a riveting, bittersweet, funny and historically accurate account of a talented young man coming of age in a changing, challenging time.
+Celia Whitfield’s Boy is a riveting, bittersweet, funny, and historically accurate account of a talented young man coming of age in a changing, challenging time.

-Set in the lumber country of eastern North Carolina in the early days of the 20th century, the novel allows us to watch the growth and challenges faced by of young people against a backdrop racism, economic change and politics.
-Written with great insight and unfailing authenticity, Celia Whitfield’s Boy transports, beguiles and awakens readers.
+Set in the lumber country of eastern North Carolina in the early days of the 20th century, the novel allows us to watch the growth and challenges faced by young people against a backdrop of racism, economic change, and politics.
+Written with great insight and unfailing authenticity, Celia Whitfield’s Boy transports beguiles and awakens readers.

-The wind blew steadily through the pine trees, across the empty fields and down the dirt road.
+The wind blew steadily through the pine trees, across the empty fields, and down the dirt road.
 A misty rain had been falling since before daybreak and the chilly January temperature added to the dismal mood of the North Carolina morning.
 Celia Whitfield’s thoughts were just as gloomy as the weather as she walked down that road, her head bent against the wind and mist.

 It was almost two miles across Brown’s Swamp from her house to Flynn’s Crossing.
 Water was already standing in the wagon ruts and the dust that had been there just the day before was turning to sticky mud, causing her to step carefully to keep from slipping.
 The road she took that morning was the only way to get to Glover’s Store there in the little hamlet.
 She had walked that road many times in rugged winter weather like that morning’s and in the muggy heat of the eastern Carolina summer.
 Regardless of the weather, it was two long miles.

 It seemed even longer that morning.
 Celia was on a solemn mission, one she had considered and postponed many times.
 Although she had reached her decision, she still had reservations about her ability to do what she knew had to be done.
 She let a tear slip onto her cheek knowing the misty rain would hide it.